FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 #### Rotary Encoder

 A rotary encoder is an electro-mechanical device that converts the angular position to analog or digital output signals.
-The [Adafruit rotary encoder](https://www.adafruit.com/product/4991#technical-details) we ordered for you come separatedly with the breakout board and encoder itself, that is, they will require soldering if you have not yet done so!
-We will be bring soldering station to the lab class for you to use!
+The [Adafruit rotary encoder](https://www.adafruit.com/product/4991#technical-details) we ordered for you came with separated breakout board and encoder itself, that is, they will need to be soldered if you have not yet done so!
+We will be bringing the soldering station to the lab class for you to use, also, you can go to the MakerLAB to do the soldering off-class.
+Here is some [guidance on soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering/preparation) from Adafruit.
+When you first solder, get someone who has done it before (ideally in the MakerLAB environment).
+It is a good idea to review this material beforehand so you know what to look at.

 <p float="left">
 <img src="https://cdn-shop.adafruit.com/970x728/4991-01.jpg" height="200" />